PAIDNetwork/did-dpki/README.md

 [0, 0]    - hsa Bob accepted accident

-Thus, we get a way to calculate decision making using digital signa
+Thus, we get a way to calculate decision making using digital signatures, what we call Smart Agreements, using similar contracts.

+####m

 #### Resolutions, courts and disputes

 ### Introducing Solido Forms, an agnostic template framework to stored JSON Schema mapped data